-I have heard cases whereby glassware has exploded in the microwave or shattered into pieces by an overhead stirrer and before you start making snide comments, read this first (this writeup is for those who are new in formulating).
-If you are a seasoned formulator, you already knew about this.
+I have heard cases where glassware has exploded in the microwave or been shattered into pieces by an overhead stirrer and before you start making snide comments, read this first (this writeup is for those who are new to formulating).
+If you are a seasoned formulator, you already know about this.
 As trivial as it may seem, it is important to know the right kind of glass even for your home cosmetic lab.

-There are different types of glass available in the market and choosing the right one depends on the usage and purpose.
+There are different types of glass available on the market, and choosing the right one depends on the usage and purpose.
 There are 2 types of glass commonly used in laboratories - Soda-Lime and Borosilicate glass.
 The chemical composition will differentiate each glass type and its uses.

 - Expansion borosilicate glass – highly resistant to attack from acids, salt solutions, halogens and organic solvents.
 Only hydrofluoric acid, hot concentrated phosphoric acid and strong alkaline solutions cause significant corrosion.

-- Neutral borosilicate glass (ASTM E-438 Type 1B) – excellent chemical resistance which makes it ideal for the storing or packaging of acidic, neutral and alkaline products and for injectable solutions.
+- Neutral borosilicate glass (ASTM E-438 Type 1B) – excellent chemical resistance which makes it ideal for the storage or packaging of acidic, neutral and alkaline products and for injectable solutions.

-- Soda-lime glass – less chemically resistant, moderate hydrolytic resistance, suitable for storing dry powders and for general sample storage applications.
+- Soda-lime glass – less chemically resistant, moderately hydrolytically resistant, suitable for storing dry powders and for general sample storage applications.

 First, let’s get to know borosilicate glass.
 Borosilicate glass is made by combining boron trioxide, silica sand, soda ash and alumina.
 They are produced in a wide range of compositions.
 If a significant amount of boric oxide is present in addition to silica, it is termed as borosilicate glass.
 Borosilicate glass is not only highly resistant to heat but also stands up to sudden temperature changes.
-Not that it doesn’t get hot when heated, but because of its lower thermal expansion when heated it does not expand like other non-borosilicate glass, which are prone to shattering at high temperature.
+Not that it doesn’t get hot when heated, but because of its lower thermal expansion when heated it does not expand like other non-borosilicate glasses, which are prone to shattering at high temperatures.
 Borosilicate glass was first made by German chemist and glass technologist Otto Schott in 1893, 22 years before Corning produced the Pyrex brand in 1915.
 Otto Schott is the founder of Schott AG, which sells the product under the name Duran.
-You can find many laboratory glassware made with borosilicate glass under the brand Pyrex, Bomex, Pallex, Schott, Iwaki and a few others.
-Borosilicate beakers are also available with normal and thicker wall.
+You can find many types of laboratory glassware made with borosilicate glass under the brands Pyrex, Bomex, Pallex, Schott, Iwaki and a few others.
+Borosilicate beakers are also available with a normal or thicker wall.